-The theme for History Day 2019 is Triumph & Tragedy in History.
+The theme for History Day 2020 is Breaking Barriers in History.
 The intentional selection of the theme for NHD is to provide an opportunity for students to push past the antiquated view of history as mere facts and dates and drill down into historical content to develop perspective and understanding.

 To learn more about this years theme, please visit the National History Day website at nhd.org or click any of the links at the bottom of this page.